-Few genres are as instantly recognizable as Film Noir.
-During the 40s and 50s Hollywood produced a large collection of crime and mystery films that shared some of the following characteristics.
-Hard-boiled private eyes; alluring Femme Fatales; dangerous gangsters, spies and Nazis; stolen artefacts and inheritances; cigarette smoke and the city at night; captured on celluloid in high-contrast black and white.
-But where film noir is easily recognizable in tone, visuals and usage of props, neo-noir is perhaps most categorized in how it diverges from film noir.
+Hard-boiled private eyes; alluring Femme Fatales; dangerous gangsters, spies, and Nazis; stolen artifacts and inheritances; cigarette smoke and the city at night; captured on celluloid in high-contrast black and white.
+But where film noir is easily recognisable in tone, visuals, and usage of props, neo-noir is perhaps most categorised in how it diverges from film noir.